illinois-cs241/illinois-cs241.github.io/_docs/networking_mp.md

 - Part 3: The Server Part 2

 Part 3 is full server-client functionality.
 All tests will run, including the stress test.
-This is due Monday, December 11th, at 23:59.
+This is due Monday, May 4th, at 23:59.

 To compute your final grade:
 ```